 With Comp Slips: DL

 You have your winning design sorted and you are about to take your press-ready artwork to the printers.
 Have you considered the paper stock you would like to have your document printed on?
-I like to divide paper into two describing categories: Stock weight and stock type.
+Paper can be divided into two describing categories: Stock weight and stock type.

 Stock weight is how thick the paper is.
 (GSM).